Gisat/deckgl-layers/README.md

 Folders:
 - app: NextJS route structure with demo presentations and data APIs
 - features: Components and logic used in demos, but not included in NPM
-- geoImage: Final NPM product
+- geoimage: Final NPM product
 - tests: Test scenarios for any peice of code.